Manishfoodtechs/sentora-2/README.md

 ## Want to contribute ?

+Check the Issues tab, throw ideas in the RFC posts.
-Just merge and submit any errors and bug fixes.
+Merge and commit any errors and bug fixes.
 Check the project page to contribute in the right direction.